-The Prince George Civic Centre (PGCC) opened its
+The Prince George Conference and Civic Centre (PGCC) opened its

 doors for business on February 12th, 1994 as Northern British Columbia's